EXPLAINER: What is excited delirium?

 HOW HAS EXCITED DELIRIUM COME UP?

-It came up Tuesday as Nicole McKenzie, a Minneapolis police officer who trains other officers in medical care, testified for the prosecution.
-Chauvin attorney Eric Nelson asked McKenzie what excited delirium is and how officers are trained to recognize and respond to it.
+It came up Tuesday as Nicole Mackenzie, a Minneapolis police officer who trains other officers in medical care, testified for the prosecution.
+Chauvin attorney Eric Nelson asked Mackenzie what excited delirium is and how officers are trained to recognize and respond to it.

-McKenzie described it as a combination of “psychomotor agitation, psychosis, hypothermia, a wide variety of other things you might see in a person or rather bizarre behavior.”
+Mackenzie described it as a combination of “psychomotor agitation, psychosis, hypothermia, a wide variety of other things you might see in a person or rather bizarre behavior.”

-Under questioning from Nelson, McKenzie agreed that people exhibiting “something like excited delirium” have often taken drugs.
+Under questioning from Nelson, Mackenzie agreed that people exhibiting “something like excited delirium” have often taken drugs.
 She also agreed that someone experiencing the condition might have “superhuman strength.”

 Thomas Lane, another officer at the scene, can be heard on body camera video as officers hold Floyd down, asking whether Floyd might be experiencing excited delirium.

-Note: This story has corrected the spelling of Nicole Mackenzie’s last name to Mackenzie, not McKenzie.